 Because occupations involving physical labor dominate the local economy, Tonica - Lostant is generally considered to be a blue-collar town.
 39.01% of the Tonica - Lostant workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tonica - Lostant is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Tonica - Lostant who work in management occupations (12.56%), office and administrative support (9.26%), and healthcare (6.34%).

-Tonica - Lostant’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Tonica - Lostant’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Tonica - Lostant are slightly less educated than the national average of 21.84% for the average city or town: 14.07% of adults in Tonica - Lostant have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Tonica - Lostant rank slightly lower than the national average.
+14.07% of adults 25 and older in Tonica - Lostant have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Tonica - Lostant in 2022 was $39,152, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $156,608 for a family of four.
 However, Tonica - Lostant contains both very wealthy and poor people as well.